evermade/wp-block-toolkit/README.md

 ## Changelog

+### 5.0.3

+- Fixed a rare issue where `PostSearchControl`'s reset button became full width when used inside a medium size `Placeholder` component.

+### 5.0.2

+- Add support for post status in `PostSearchControl`.

 ### 5.0.1

 - Fixed an issue where `SortablePostsControl` didn't work properly with `setAttributes` of WordPress.
 Now always returns a sorted list of ids instead of a callback when sorted.